-This program prepares students to be professional phlebotomy technicians dedicated to safely collecting venous and dermal blood specimens for laboratory testing.
+This non-credit program prepares students to be professional phlebotomy technicians dedicated to safely collecting venous and dermal blood specimens for laboratory testing.
 The program prepares competent entry-level phlebotomy technicians in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
-Graduates are equipped to prepare the patient, perform venipuncture and dermal blood collection, maintain the quality of the specimen, and assist with collection of other non-blood specimens in a variety of settings.
+Students who complete the program are equipped to prepare the patient, perform venipuncture and dermal blood collection, maintain the quality of the specimen, and assist with collection of other non-blood specimens in a variety of settings.
 These settings include physician offices, hospitals, blood centers, home health agencies, nursing homes, and outpatient laboratories.
-At the completion of this program, graduates will be eligible to sit for the ASCP- BOC national certification exam in Phlebotomy.
+At the completion of this program, students will be eligible to sit for the ASCP- BOC national certification exam in Phlebotomy.

 Requirements/Recommendations: It is recommended that students are familiar and able to use a computer, have a high school diploma or GED Equivalency, and are 18 years old or older or turn 18 during the duration of the program.
 The course fee includes everything you need for the course: Textbook, supplies, background check, drug screening, CPR for Healthcare Providers, one set of scrubs, labcoat, and ASCP- BOC exam.

 Note: This course does not qualify for federal financial aid.

 Course offerings: Spring (January), Fall (August), and occasionally Summer (May)